Gharbaoui/stm32_spi_driver/README.md

 	is controlled there are two ways to manage the slave selec pin through hardware or through software
 	when this bit is 0 SS is managed by hardware 1 managed by software`
+LSBFIRST: frame format i will set to 0 for now i do not know what sensor i will use
+		this may change later

+SPE: SPI enable set it to 1

+BR[2:0]: buad rate control i do not what sensor i will use i will choose randomly now
+		 i will use 101 or Fpclk/64
+MSTR: master selection should be 1

+CPOL: 0
+CPHA: 0

 ````